yuusoft-org/kanbatte/tasks/TASK/000/TASK-034.md

 # Description

 Agent can have different system prompts presets to play different roles, such as Product Manager, Software Engineer, or User.

+Wait first for TASK-037 to be completed so we can use that config